Neuhelen/Restaurant/README.md

 # Resturant
+We would like to make a webpage for a resturant.
+We would like to add:
+* A menu page (static or dynamic).
+* A reservations request page for the customers.
+* A reservations management page for the resturant workers.

+---
 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.